boldradius/sfp-oct26/src/test/resources/README.md

   + **HINT**: We will use a Squants `Money` instance for price (they should already be in `Flight`)
 - **NOTE**: You must make your method tail recurisve.
 - Use the `test` command to verify the provided tests pass.
+- Use `koan next` to move to the next exercise.